 For some hardscape projects, you may need to bind your rocks together with mortar.
 For others, you may decide that brick, concrete, or tile will work better than rock.
 These and other choices must be weighed carefully before taking on one of the most popular hardscape projects—building a patio.

-Whether made of concrete, stone, tile, or some other hardscape material, patios are a wonderful way to tie the indoors into the outdoors.
-An interesting alternative to lawns is the extended patio—an... enlarged patio that takes up space where lawn grass would otherwise be planted.
-Such a patio lowers maintenance and cuts down on your watering needs.Continue to 3 of 9 below.
+Whether made of concrete, stone, tile, or some other hardscape material, patios are a wonderful way to tie the indoors with the outdoors.
+An interesting alternative to lawns is the extended patio—an enlarged patio that takes up space where lawn grass would otherwise be planted.
+Such a patio minimizes yard maintenance and cuts down on your watering needs.Continue to 2 of 8 below.

 Anchoring Planting Beds With Boulders

 This small lawn is dominated by a planting bed, and the design is effective.
 But this bed would have much less impact without the boulders used to anchor it.
 Given the use of rock throughout the property (house, garage, and driveway), these boulders also tie the planting bed in nicely with the rest of the scene.Continue to 3 of 8 below.

 03 of 08